 Meet our Midwives!

-We are very pleased to announce that Shawna DeWitt will be joining our midwifery team in the Spring of 2017!
-Shawna will be certified as a Certified Professional Midwife and will bring years of birthworker experience with her.
+We are very pleased to announce that Shawna DeWitt will be joining our midwifery team in the Fall of 2017!
+Shawna is a Certified Professional Midwife and will bring years of birthworker experience with her.
 We are very grateful that she has chosen to continue her path with Riverside!

 Nannette Jenkins CNM